Ernest Douwes Dekker: Second Boer War

 In 1900, along with his brothers Julius and Guido, he decided to volunteer for service in the Second Boer War.
 They arrived in Transvaal, and became citizens of that state.
 He based his actions on the belief that the Boers were victims of British expansionism, and as a fellow descendant of the Dutch, he was obliged to help.
 In the course of the war, he was captured by the British and placed in an internment camp on Ceylon.
 Dekker was later released and returned to the Dutch East Indies via Paris in 1903.

 Indonesian struggle

 In the Dutch East Indies, Dekker, then still in his twenties, started a career as a journalist, first in Semarang and later in Batavia.
 There he worked with Indo activist Karel Zaalberg, the chief editor of the newspaper Bataviaasch Nieuwsblad, whom he befriended.
 On 5 May 1903, he married Clara Charlotte Deije, who would bear him three children.
 Unlike other people of European descent, he did not favour colonialism, strongly advocating self-management, and finally the independence, of the Dutch East Indies.
-This was prompted partly by his experience in watching the lives of plantation workers and partly by the discrimination he had suffered, through being only considered half-Dutch and a second-class citizen.

 During these times, he published many articles advocating independence, and "Indies nationalism."
+He established contact with Indian anti-colonial radicals like Shyamji Krishna Varma and Har Dayal, whose work was published in Dekker's publication Het Tijdschrift.
+He sympathised with syndicalism and Dekker was widely considered to be an anarchist himself during this time and was the first Indonesian to be known as such.

 In 1913, close associates of Douwes Dekker, including physicians Tjipto Mangunkusumo and Suwardi Surjaningrat, established the Native Committee in Bandung, which later became the Indische Partij.
-This was considered a breakthrough because most organisations had never so openly advocated independence.
-In March 1913, the party claimed approximately 7000 members, approximately 5500 of whom were Indos (people of mixed Dutch-Indonesian ancestry) along with 1500 native Indonesians.
 The Colonial government quickly became worried, and the party was forbidden.
 This led to the exile to the Netherlands of Douwes Dekker and his two Javanese associates.

 In exile, they worked with liberal Dutchmen and compatriot students.
 It is believed that the term Indonesia was first used in the name of an organization, the Indonesian Alliance of Students, with which they were associated during the early 1920s.
 After his party was forbidden it directly inspired the foundation of the Insulinde and an Indo-European party named 'Indo Europeesch Verbond' chaired by his friend Karel Zaalberg and also advocated independence.
 Many of the former 'Indische Partij' members joined the new party that grew to 10.000 members.